 Analysis / Bias

-China Digital Times is sponsored by Open Society Institute which is owned by billionaire investor George Soros who actively criticizes China such as here “Soros urges Trump to maintain pressure on China’s Xi”.
+China Digital Times is sponsored by Open Society Institute, owned by billionaire investor George Soros who actively criticizes China such as here “Soros urges Trump to maintain pressure on China’s Xi.”
 Further, they frequently publish stories that reflect Soros’ views on China.

-China Digital Times on the other hand reported the same incident with this headline “SHARPER EYES: SURVEILLING THE SURVEILLERS” with a quote from the article that reads “This Communist Party slogan was heavily used during the Cultural Revolution, an era in which citizens were incentivized to spy on and even falsely accuse family and neighbors of being disloyal to authority.
-More than 50 years after that tumultuous era began, the slogan has been reincarnated in an ambitious and highly invasive surveillance program called Sharp Eyes” In this case the China Digital Times article reports negatively, focusing on how the Chinese government is spying on its citizens.
-In general, the news is reported mostly factual, however, they consistently report negatively on the Chinese Government.
+China Digital Times, on the other hand, reported the same incident with this headline “SHARPER EYES: SURVEILLING THE SURVEILLERS” with a quote from the article that reads “This Communist Party slogan was heavily used during the Cultural Revolution, an era in which citizens were incentivized to spy on and even falsely accuse family and neighbors of being disloyal to authority.
+More than 50 years after that tumultuous era began, the slogan has been reincarnated in an ambitious and highly invasive surveillance program called Sharp Eyes” In this case, the China Digital Times article reports negatively, focusing on how the Chinese government is spying on its citizens.
+In general, the news is primarily factual; however, they consistently report negatively on the Chinese Government.

 Failed Fact Checks

 Overall, we rate China Digital Times Right-Center Biased based on one-sided editorial positions opposed to the Chinese Government.
-We also rate them Mostly Factual in reporting rather than High due to the promotion of anti-Chinese Government propaganda.
-(M. Huitsing 1/23/2021)
+We also rate them Mostly Factual in reporting rather than High due to promoting anti-Chinese Government propaganda.
+(M. Huitsing 1/23/2021) Updated (03/21/2022)